WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 L. Joy Williams, Brooklyn NAACP and Wendy Weiser, Brennan Center

 The conversation featured L. Joy Williams, and Wendy Weiser.
 They discussed the aftermath of the 2020 Election including the next steps for the country and city; civic engagement beyond the ballot; and where to go from here.
 Watch the conversation and read more about the Table Talk.

 Table Talk Online: “Final Call” GOTV Phone Bank Kym Hampton, New York Liberty WNBA player and Wennie Chin, New York Immigration Coalition

-A conversation with Kym Hampton, WNBA/NY Liberty Legend on the importance of voting, what is at stake in this election, and what we can expect after the final polls close, followed by a live Get Out the Vote phone banking session.
-You can read more about the Table Talk here.
+The conversation with Kym Hampton, WNBA/NY Liberty Legend discussed the importance of voting, what is at stake in this election, and what we can expect after the final polls close, followed by a live Get Out the Vote phone banking session.
+Read more about the Table Talk.

 FRIDAY OCTOBER 30, 2020

 Attendees discussed issues surrounding voting, creating a voting plan, gaining knowledge about voting rights, and learning how to get involved in voter outreach and voter advocacy.
 Participants learned about the importance of voting, the role of voter suppression, and how to vote in 2020 and beyond.
 Find a personalized NYC voting plan and corresponding resources for voting and participation.

 Table Talk Online.
 Finish the Fight Rewriting the Women’s Suffrage Movement

 The conversation about the play Finish the Fight and the forgotten women of the Suffrage movement featured playwright Ming Peiffer and Director Whitney White.
 Watch the conversation and read more about the Table Talk.

 Table Talk Online: Help More New Yorkers Vote!